This article explains how to record in FreeAgent a bill you've been sent by one of your suppliers.

 Enter the date of the bill.
 Your supplier will usually call this the "Invoice Date".

 Choose the currency that the bill is in.
-If this is a currency other than your native currency, please see our multi-currency bills article.
+If this is a currency other than your native currency, please see our foreign currency bills article.

 4. Amount and VAT

 Put in the total amount of the bill including VAT.
 If you're recording a credit note that your supplier has given you, which we in FreeAgent call a 'bill credit note' to distinguish it from a credit note you issue to a customer, just enter the total amount of the bill credit note as a minus.